karammulc/BellaBeat-Case-Study/README.md

 ## Target Market

 Bellabeat's target market comprises health-conscious, tech-savvy women who prioritize a holistic approach to wellness.
-They value integrating health into their daily lives, aligning their routines with their menstrual cycles, and being part of a supportive community.
+They value integrating health into their daily lives, aligning their routines with their cycles, and being part of a supportive community.
 These women appreciate innovative, data-driven solutions and stylish, functional products, spanning a diverse age range from young adults to older women.

 ## Recommendations